 I firmly believe that busy moms all over the country are single-handedly keeping Lululemon in business.
-If you’re just dropping off the kids wearing yoga or running pants, this advice may not apply.
+This advice may not apply if you’re dropping off the kids wearing yoga or running pants.

 I bought the size that fit best in the dressing room, which was a big mistake, and I hear I’m not the only one who makes it.

 On my last visit to Lululemon La Jolla, I was having trouble selecting a style of pants, because I thought I should branch out into something I don’t own.